KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 9. Typo: Found `Magic Mirror` in file `ModuleTest.js`: Replace it with `MagicMirror²`.
 10. Typo: Found `Magic Mirror` in file `TestConfig.js`: Replace it with `MagicMirror²`.
 11. Recommendation: Found `require('https')` in file `EndpointTest.js`: Replace 'https' by 'node:https'.
+12. Recommendation: Replace eslintrc by new flat config.
-12. The branch name is 'master'.
+13. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-rbtv-sendeplan by juliankern](https://github.com/juliankern/MMM-rbtv-sendeplan)